rpmuller/ePubs/WP1.md

 harmony survive?
 Socrates replies that the soul is not a harmony, for a harmony is complex, but the soul is simple.
-Moreover, he says, the view that the soul is a harmony is incompatible with its pre-existcnce, which was proved by the doctrine of reminiscence; for the harmony does not exist before the lyre.
+Moreover, he says, the view that the soul is a harmony is incompatible with its pre-existence, which was proved by the doctrine of reminiscence; for the harmony does not exist before the lyre.

 Socrates proceeds to give an account of his own philosophical